 Community Connect 503-640-3263

 In times of freezing and inclement weather, severe weather shelters may activate in Washington County.
-For current Severe Winter Weather Shelter information, check the current Shelter Activation List below, or contact 211 Info by dialing 2-1-1 from any landline phone or (503) 222-5555 from a cell phone, or visit 211 Info online.
+For current Severe Winter Weather Shelter information contact 211 Info by dialing 2-1-1 from any landline phone or (503) 222-5555 from a cell phone, or visit 211 Info online.

 Day Centers and Other Homeless Resources